Alishbaa-amjad/AI-ML/Netsol/week-4/README.md

 ## 📌 Overview

-This project covers the implementation and visualization of major statistical distributions along with basic machine learning concepts.
-It is designed for beginners to understand statistics using simple examples, real-life scenarios, and clear visualizations.
+This week focuses on exploring data, understanding statistical distributions, and applying them in real-world machine learning scenarios.
+It combines **data analysis, visualization, probability theory, and anomaly detection** into practical tasks.

 In **Week 4**, the project is extended to include: